Ry-an7/ry-an7.github.io/README.md

 # **FInal Project Website**

 ## **Project Overview**
 This project is a website created as part of the **Final Project** for IAT 355.
 The main objective of the website is to tell a story about the NHL's Dead Puck Era using visulizations.
-The website is one page, but has interactivity that work with scrolling, all built using **HTML**, **CSS**, **JavaScript**, and **D3**.
+The website is one page, but has interactivity that works with the charts, all built using **HTML**, **CSS**, **JavaScript**, and **D3**.

 ## **Purpose**
-The primary goal of this project is to analyze how scoring in the NHL changed during the Dead Puck Era (1995-2004).
-We will examine trends in goals per game, explore the effects of the introduction of the salary cap, and highlight key shifts in offensive strategies during this time.
-The visualizations will make it easier to understand how these changes have shaped the game of hockey.
+The primary goal of this project is to analyze how scoring in the NHL changed during the Dead Puck Era (1997-2004).
+We will examine trends in goals per game, explore how goaltenders were affected, and see the rule changes that brought the end of the this era.
+The visualizations will make it easier to understand how these changes have shaped the game of hockey from this era.

 ## **Technologies Used**
 - **HTML5:** For the structure and content of the website.